-The Corporation is committed, during the life of this Agreement and in its renegotiation, to bargain collectively with the parties to this Agreement in respect of employees whose terms and conditions have traditionally been covered by the above Awards.
+- 1.6.2.
+The Corporation is committed, during the life of this Agreement and in its renegotiation, to bargain collectively with the parties to this Agreement in respect of employees whose terms and conditions have traditionally been covered by the above Awards. - 1.6.3.
 An employee commencing their employment with the Corporation after the date on which this Agreement comes into operation, shall be employed in accordance with the terms of this Agreement.

-1.7 Right of Entry
+Clause 1.7 Right of Entry

-An official of the Union may enter the workplace for the purpose of discussion with management or union members or person(s) eligible to be union members to discuss matters pertaining to the employment relationship, in accordance with the South Australian Fair Work Act, 1994.
-Appropriate notice must being given in writing to the Corporation, and at least 24 hours prior to entry, unless another period is reasonable in the particular circumstances of the matter.
+1.7.1.
+An official of the Union may enter the workplace for the purposes of discussion with management or union members or person(s) eligible to be union members to discuss matters pertaining to the employment relationship, in accordance with the South Australian Fair Work Act, 1994.
+Appropriate notice must be given in writing to the Corporation, and at least twenty-four (24) hours prior to entry, unless another period is reasonable in the particular circumstances of the matter.

-1.8 Organisational Competitiveness
+Clause 1.8 Organisational Competitiveness

-The parties to this Agreement are committed to ensure, through an agreed consultative process that includes representation from the ASU and Amalgamated AWU (SA) State Union., that the Aquatic Centre and Golf Links operates at a level of efficiency and cost effectiveness which, taking into consideration all relevant factors, compares favourably with external providers of similar services.

-Accordingly, the Corporation will continue to undertake a process of testing competitiveness of all its activities and functions.

-The Corporation is committed to providing its employees with opportunities to become competitive in service cost, quality and delivery, providing that it is economically viable to do so.
+- 1.8.1.
+The parties to this Agreement are committed to ensure, through an agreed consultative process that includes representation from the ASU and the AWU, that the Aquatic Centre and the North Adelaide Golf Course operates at a level of efficiency and cost effectiveness which, taking into consideration all relevant factors, compares favourably with external providers of similar services. - 1.8.2.
+Accordingly, the Corporation will continue to undertake a process of testing competitiveness of all its activities and functions. - 1.8.3.
+The Corporation is committed to providing its employees with opportunities to become competitive in-service cost, quality and delivery, providing that it is economically viable to do so.

-Employees will be given the opportunity to participate in these projects and will be encouraged and trained to design and adopt new work methods and technology to achieve optimum efficiency and effectiveness.

-The method of reviewing the activities and functions include the following key processes;

-- (a) Determination of the quality and standard of service delivery; - (b) Determination of the full cost of service delivery; - (c) Establishment of appropriate financial and non-financial key performance indicators; - (d) Development of service specifications incorporating the above three points; - (e) Testing of the Leisure Service's activities using these indicators; - (f) Setting of improvement targets for non-competitive activities and functions that demonstrate competitiveness can be achieved; - (g) Determination, if appropriate, of actions to achieve targets.
+- 1.8.4.
+Employees will be given the opportunity to participate in these projects and will be encouraged and trained to design and adopt new work methods and technology to achieve optimum efficiency and effectiveness. - 1.8.5.
+The method of reviewing the activities and functions include the following key processes: - (a) Determination of the quality and standard of service delivery - (b) Determination of the full cost of service delivery - (c) Establishment of appropriate financial and non-financial key performance indicators - (d) Development of service specifications incorporating the above three points - (e) Testing of the Leisure Services Businesses activities using these indicators - (f) Setting of improvement targets for non-competitive activities and functions that demonstrate competitiveness can be achieved - (g) Determination, if appropriate, of actions to achieve targets. - 1.8.6.
 Where the review process has determined that actions are required to bring about internal competitiveness, they may include changes to work practices and service delivery.
-Employees will be provided with necessary training to facilitate these changes.
+Employees will be provided with necessary training to facilitate these changes. - 1.8.7.
 Where a service is deemed to be uncompetitive, the parties agree that alternative service delivery options, including competitive tendering and outsourcing, may be considered and open, constructive negotiations will occur between the parties at the time.

-1.9 Leisure Services Policy Framework
+Clause 1.9 Leisure Services Businesses Policy Framework

-Leisure Services will ensure that all business and accounting practices are consistent with National Competition Policy Guidelines and that community service obligations are explicitly brought to account and are recognised.

-Council will manage the Adelaide Aquatic Centre and Adelaide Golf Links on a competitive basis to support the economic vitality of the City by attracting functions to the City, and to ensure that net revenue is maximised within Council's policy framework.
+- 1.9.1.
+Leisure Services Businesses will ensure that all business and accounting practices are consistent with competitive neutrality principles and that community service obligations are explicitly brought to account and are recognised. - 1.9.2.
+Council will manage the Adelaide Aquatic Centre and North Adelaide Golf Course on a competitive basis to support the economic vitality of the City by attracting functions to the City, and to ensure that net revenue is maximised within Council's policy framework.

-1.10 Operating Philosophy
+Clause 1.10 Operating Philosophy